Dragon Herbs has developed a special technology called Super Infusion Process (SIP)™.

 - Gynostemma may have a beneficial effect on the heart by supporting circulation.

 - Gynostemma has developed an enormous reputation in Asia as a major aid in weight management programs.
 Gynostemma has been shown to have a double-direction activity with regard to weight.
 Gynostemma can be useful in reducing excessive body fat, when combined with a reasonable exercise program and a healthy diet that modulates caloric intake.
 Gynostemma may also help athletes, body builders or slim people to gain weight.

 The main active ingredients in Gynostemma are known as saponins

 - The saponins in Gynostemma are called gypenosides.
-There are over 140 gypenosides in Dragon Herbs’ Gynostemma.
+There are over 100 gypenosides in Gynostemma.

-- These gypenosides are the constituents responsible for the adaptogenic qualities of this tonic herb.
+- These gypenosides are responsible for the hepato-protective and adaptogenic qualities of this tonic herb.*

 In 1972, a group of Japanese researchers reported that Gynostemma tea was being consumed as a daily “longevity tea” by large numbers of people in South China.
 It was revered in the regions where it grew because of its many reputed health benefits.
 Subsequently, studies conducted first in Japan revealed that Gynostemma was extremely rich in saponins that were extremely close to those found in Ginseng and Siberian Ginseng.
 As it turned out, Gynostemma is even richer in these saponins than Ginseng.
 Gynostemma tea had generally been made from wild mountain Gynostemma pentaphyllum plants, but as Gynostemma’s reputation as a longevity herb grew, farmers learned to cultivate it.
 Within a decade, Gynostemma was being consumed by millions of Asians as a tonic tea.